sav132808/jenkins-scripts/README.md

 4. Copy + Paste the output into a file and send it to the CloudBees team
     <img src="images/4-result.png" title="Result" width="500" />

+5. Added new copy to test github slack notifications